calebdinsmore/data-anonymizer/README.md

                         config flag
   --generate-config, -g
-                        Generate config file based on CSV provided --has-header          Specify if a header is present.
-Defaults to true.
+                        Generate config file based on CSV provided --no-header           Specify if a header is not present.
   --key-file KEY_FILE   Specify the file to get the key from.
   --outfile OUTFILE, -o OUTFILE
                         Name/path of file to output (defaults to anonymized-